pramine/environment-operator/docs/Build.md

 to master and tagged with the new release version.
 A new environment-operator image will also be pushed to Dockerhub as pearsontechnology/environment-operator:$releaseVersion

-* Once the new tag is made, add releaseNotes (manually copy from Changelog) to the Github release that was created bby travis.
+* Once the new tag is made, add releaseNotes (manually copy from Changelog) to the [Github Release]() that was created by travis and publish the release.
 We will automate this eventually.

 ## Running Tests